The Web of Life

 And climate change: one-quarter of the world’s reptiles and amphibians are at risk of extinction by 2100 if present warming trends continue.
 The clock is ticking for moose, native fish are losing ground, darker colored insects are having to get outta town.
 All told: "As climate change continues...a potentially catastrophic loss of global biodiversity is on the horizon." (excerpt from this study)

-NCP's Million Tree Campaign is planting 100,000 trees a year in South Asia and Southern and East Africa - and protecting forests in the Ecuadorian Amazon - 10 cents plant a tree! (photo: DR Congo)
+NCP's Million Tree Campaign is planting 100,000 trees a year in Africa and Asia - and protecting forests in the Ecuadorian Amazon - 10 cents plant a tree! (photo: DR Congo)

 What to Do....